 - DO NOT USE fuels such as tires, railroad ties or treated wood to help fuel the fire.

-Reference: South Dakota Animal Industry Board Carcass Disposal.
-(2016).
+Carcass Disposal, South Dakota Animal Industry Board.